 Since opposites attract, an upward streamer (a positively charged ionic channel) is sent up from the ground or object about to be struck.
 When these two paths meet, a return stroke zaps back up to the sky.

 It is the return stroke that produces the visible flash.
 But it all happens so fast – roughly in about one-millionth of a second – that the human eye doesn’t see the actual formation of the stroke.

 So what does this have to do with Earthing?
 Nothing directly, but hopefully helps put the natural electrical charge of the earth into realistic perspective.
-Lightning activity is the only time electrons ever naturally flow upward out of the earth.
+Lightning activity is just about the only time electrons ever naturally flow upward out of the earth.
 That will never happen under normal circumstances to a person when he or she is walking around barefoot.
-That is, unless that person is actually being struck by lightning.
+That is, unless that person is actually being struck by lightning at the time.